datacamp/jsconfig/README.md

 # JSConfig

 This repo provides a set of npm packages that configure the awesome tooling we use every day.
+There are a lot of these standards out there, but as a company we have specific needs, so this is here to serve us in the best way.

-When you have too many standards, xkcd recommends to create a new standard ([Source](https://xkcd.com/927/)).
+Also, when you have too many standards, xkcd recommends to create a new standard ([Source](https://xkcd.com/927/)).

 ## Installation :floppy_disk: